List of Maid Sama! characters: Miyabigaoka High School

 The Vice President of the Student Council at Miyabigaoka High, he and Igarashi attempt to buy out Maid Latte and change it into a butler café.
 Misaki and Usui are able to prevent him from realizing his plans through a competition.
 In the end, he realizes that Maid Latte is different from other cafés.
-In the latest chapters of the manga, he visits Maid Latte again, saying that he wanted to observe how the business is going and how the employees serve their customers.
+He later visits Maid Latte again, saying that he wanted to observe how the business is going and how the employees serve their customers.
 However, he secretly tries to warn Misaki about a new obstacle that she would soon encounter: Usui being forcefully transferred to Miyabigaoka High.